rails/rails/guides/source/threading_and_code_execution.md

 The Executor is safely re-entrant; if it is already active on the current thread, `wrap` is a no-op.

-If it's impractical to physically wrap the application code in a block (for example, the Rack API makes this problematic), you can also use the `run!` / `complete!` pair:
+If it's impractical to wrap the application code in a block (for example, the Rack API makes this problematic), you can also use the `run!` / `complete!` pair: